DevratSingh/Myprojects/README.md

 ## Autonomous Parking for a Non-holonomic vehicle
 <p align="justify">
-We began with a challenge: To design and implement a system for a car to autonomously complete a series of parking tasks and return back to starting position.
+We began with a challenge: To design and implement a system for a Car to autonomously complete a series of parking tasks and return back to the starting position.
 The parking spots were placed far apart from each other and each required a specific parking configuration (Parallel, Forward 90 degree, Backward 90 degree).
 The implementation was intended for <a href="https://raw.githubusercontent.com/DevratSingh/svea/main/media/svea_headshot.jpg">KTH’s SVEA</a>, a non-holonomic vehicle platform.
-As a base, the initial system came equipped with the map of the test area and a localization module for supplying the car's estimated location.
-However, the position and configuration of the parking spots were made aware right before the challenge.
+As a base, the initial system came equipped with the map of the test area and a localization module for supplying the Car's estimated location.
+However, the position and configuration of the parking spots were made aware just before the challenge.
 Rest of the design choices were left open ended.
 </p>

 <p align="justify">